nus-cs2103-AY2021S2/tp/docs/team/vevek.md

   * Reviewed issues to close duplicates.

 * **Contribution to Other Projects**:
-  * I helped to find bugs for Team CS2103-W16-4 during the PE dry run, during which I found and reported more than 16 errors and gave various suggestions regarding design and documentation.
+  * Helped to find bugs for Team CS2103-W16-4 during the PE dry run, during which I found and reported more than 16 errors and gave various suggestions regarding design and documentation.